gterty019/AAAI25MIPENS/README.md

 3. Compute weights and save them in the **WEIGHTS** folder
 4. Run inference, compute results and save them in **RESULTS** folder

-After successfully running the script, the following message is displayed:
+Upon successful execution of the script, you will see the following message:

 **Script execution completed.**